ankushdogradev/WanderlustNCL/README.md

 **To run web app:**

 - Clone or download the kisosk folder on your local computer
-- Open the HCI_TECH folder and double click on the index.html file will open in the default browser.
+- Open the web_app folder and double click on the index.html file will open in the default browser.
-- If you want page to open in particular browser, right click on the file and select the required browser to run the file.
+- To open in particular browser, right click on the file and select the required browser to run the file.
-- If use the code, open the file in any dev environment or any text editor.
+- To edit the code, open the file in any dev environment or any text editor.

 **To run Direction & Trail Code**